Microstructures in 3D printing

-3D printing introduced ways of structural design that cannot be realized by traditional processing methods.
-The use of microstructures, where the thickness of each strut scale of tens of microns ranges from 0.2mm to 0.5mm, has the capabilities necessary to change the physical properties of objects (metamaterials) such as: elasticity, resistance, and hardness.
+The use of microstructures in 3D printing, where the thickness of each strut scale of tens of microns ranges from 0.2mm to 0.5mm, has the capabilities necessary to change the physical properties of objects (metamaterials) such as: elasticity, resistance, and hardness.
 In other words, these capabilities allow physical objects to become lighter or more flexible.
 The pattern has to adhere to geometric constraints (shape regulations), and thickness constraints (minimum thickness control), or can be enforced using optimization methods (microstructure shape and topological optimization).
-There are innovations occurring in this field and 3D printers are being researched and built to specialize in building such structures.
+Innovations in this field are being discovered in addition to 3D printers being built and researched with the intent to specialize in building structures needing altered physical properties.

 Microstructure parameters

 Elastic deformation materials are described by two major parameters: Poisson's ratio and Young's modulus.
 However, the alternative elastic constants, Bulk modulus and Shear modulus can also be used.
 Poisson's ratio defines the ratio between the transversal and axial strain when the object is compressed.
 Materials with negative Poisson's ratio expand laterally when stretched, in contrast with ordinary materials.
 In comparing a material's resistance to distort under mechanical load rather than a change in volume, Poisson's ratio offers the fundamental metric by which to compare the performance of any material when strained elastically.
 The numerical limits are set by 1/2 and -1, between which all stable isotropic materials are found.
 Young's modulus is a property that measures how rigid or soft an object is.
 It relates stress (per unit area) to strain (proportional deformation) along an axis or line.